Here are the original stories and adoption

 year later she was surrendered to SCARS.

-and has a house on 80 acres.
-You can
+house on 80 acres.
+You can see by

 the latest addition to the gang at SCARS.